SnowCheetos/AutoMoonBot/README.md

 ## BubbleMint, a ML-driven cryptocurrency trading bot\
-This program runs on Coinbase Pro, if you would like to use it as an investment tool, be sure to insert all necessary API information in ```authCredentials.py```.
+This program runs on Coinbase Pro, if you would like to use it as an investment tool, be sure to have a Coinbase Pro account and insert all necessary API information in ```authCredentials.py```.
 This program uses 4 different machine learning algorithms to generate buy/sell signals for a given asset and time interval.
 Pre-trained model for Bitcoin/USD is available and ready to use.

 # How it works\
 The file ```subroutines.py``` contains all the methods used to calculate the different technical indicators of a given cryptocurrency asset and timeframe.
 The file ```gen_transform.py``` reduces the dimensionality of the dataset by selecting the top 200 features using the Random Forest algorithm.
 The reduced dataset is then used to train 4 different machine learning algorithms, K-nearest neighbor, random forest, gaussian naive bayes and gradient boosting classifier.
 The 4 models' outputs are combined using a weighted average, and the final outputs are used as raw signals.
 Below shows the raw predictions on the BTC/USD pair.\